kayiwa/loggingproject/UMDLoggingProject.md

   2. The success of collecting all logs from one server will create a sub-project to select another server and move the successfully collected server up to staging and production.
   3. The project timeline would involve monthly cycles of selecting a server and ensuring the data can be collected from it.
 Selection of servers will be negotiated within the same timeline.

+Other Resources.

+Worth mentioning in this document.
+All of these services are offered by the companies like [Librato](https://librato.com) who offer a monthly free trial.
+UMD would to install a statsd or collectd agent to ship to the data to the librato server.
+The cost of these services is beyond the scope of this project but will need to be factored in as a cost-benefit analysis